mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The above code decreased the performance because we always pay for the conversion at the function's input and output.
-Moreover, we had to force `double` as a representation type to prevent narrowing, which can affect not only the performance but also our memory footprint.
+Moreover, we had to force `double` as a representation type to prevent narrowing, which can affect not only the performance, but also precision and memory footprint.

 We could try to provide concepts like `ScaledUnitOf<si::metre>` that will try to constrain somehow the arguments, but it leads to even more problems with the unit definitions.
 For example, are Hz and Bq scaled versions of 1 / s?
-What about a litre and a cubic meter?
+What about radian and steradian or a litre and a cubic meter?

 ### Disjoint units of the same quantity type do not work